363 ISRW breaks ground for new Air Force Targeting Center

 |0

-This work, 363 ISRW breaks ground for new Air Force Targeting Center [Image 3 of 3], by TSgt Anthony Hyatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 363 ISRW breaks ground for new Air Force Targeting Center, by TSgt Anthony Hyatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT